1. English

 What is the Boleto Turistico?

-Normally to enter tourist sites and attractions, you would expect to simply turn up and pay your entrance fee on the day, right?
+To enter tourist sites and attractions, you are expected to simply turn up and pay your entrance fee on the day, right?
 Well, that’s no longer the case for some of the biggest archaeological and museum attractions in Cusco and the Sacred Valley of the Incas.

 Instead, the boleto turistico is a single ticket that has to be purchased in advance to allow entry to various sites, such as Sacsaywaman, the Pisac, and Ollantaytambo ruins.
 It is not possible to visit or enter these sites without a valid boleto turistico, and it is not likely to buy an individual entry ticket for any single site which is included on the boleto turistico.